-Each student is responsible for his own expenses incurred as a result of injury, illness/health problems, hospitalization, physician's care, etc. Therefore, it is recommended that students secure their own health insurance plan prior to enrollment in the nursing program.
+Each student is responsible for all expenses incurred as a result of injury, illness/health problems, hospitalization, physician's care, etc. Students should secure a personal health insurance plan prior to enrollment in the nursing program.

 Additional expenses may be incurred during the curriculum, including transportation to and from the clinical setting and parking fees.